| | Review: | | The Slip are a three piece, all-girl, post-punk

 of mics in their practice space and hammered through some of

+their tunes.
 The tunes themselves are really good: these three ladies (Andrea,

 Mary, and Sarah -- none could afford last names that's how punk